oliviernguyenquoc/OAPISQLC/README.md

 | `array`           |                     | `JSON`                |
 | `object`          |                     | `JSON`                |
 | `\Model\User` (referenced definition) | | `TEXT`                |

+## Contributing

+We welcome contributions from the community.

+## License

+This project is licensed under the [MIT License]().
+See the LICENSE file for details.

+## Contact

+If you have any questions or suggestions, please open an issue on GitHub.

 Inspired by [openapi-generator](https://github.com/OpenAPITools/openapi-generator) and [openalchemy](https://openapi-sqlalchemy.readthedocs.io)